Learning nonequilibrium control forces to characterize dynamical phase transitions: Model and large deviations

+The idea with this change of process is to bias the estimation of the expectation towards trajectories that most contribute to the expectation---hence the expression ``importance sampling''---thereby reducing the variance of the simulated estimator.
+These trajectories are rare with respect to $\Xb_t$; the goal is to make them typical with respect to the new process $\Xb^u_t$.
+The ratio $d\mathbb{P}[\Xbu]/d \mathbb{P}_u[\Xbu]$ is called the Radon--Nikodym derivative and is there to correct for the fact that the expectation is computed not from the original path probability (or path ensemble) $\mathbb{P}[\Xbu]$, as in \eqref{eq:scgf}, but from a biased path probability $\mathbb{P}_u[\Xbu]$ related to $\Xb^u_t$.
+This ratio can be computed explicitly along a given path using the Girsanov theorem~\cite{oksendal_stochastic_1992}.

+The optimal change of process or optimal control process that achieves the smallest variance in importance sampling is known~\cite{chetrite2015}.
+Its drift maximizes the cost

 which we derive in Appendix~\ref{app:loss}.
-This explicit objective function offers a route to direct optimization of the control forces without reinforcement learning.
-In the limit $T\to\infty$, it can be shown \cite{chetrite2015} that the maximizing control drift is time-independent and that the maximum is the SCGF, so that
+Moreover, it is known that, in the limit $T\to\infty$, the maximizing control drift is time-independent and that the maximum of the Lagrangian is the SCGF~\cite{chetrite2015}, so that

-The expression~\eqref{eq:ritz} is a variational objective and, as such, is amenable to Ritz-type methods that optimize a parametric representation $u(\xb, \lambda; \theta)$ with respect to some set of variational parameters $\theta$.
-The solution $u^*$ of the variational problem of maximizing~\eqref{eq:lagrangian} over control drifts can be interpreted, as shown in Appendix~\ref{app:loss}, as the optimal change of process in importance sampling that yields the SCGF: the first integral in the Lagrangian \eqref{eq:lagrangian} enforces the constraint $A_{T} = a$---realizing the target rare event---with a Lagrange multiplier $\lambda$, while the second term is the Girsanov weight related to the change of drift that measures the extent to which the controlled process deviates from the unperturbed process \footnote{Alternatively, the optimal control drift can be obtained by contracting rate function characterizing the joint fluctuations of the empirical density and empirical current, commonly known as the ``level-2.5'' large deviation function.}.
-Directly carrying out this optimization is nontrivial, as it requires representing a potentially complex, many-body force, which has motivated several sophisticated strategies that rely on intricate basis functions, Malliavin weight sampling, and reinforcement learning~\cite{das_variational_2019, rose_reinforcement_2021, das_reinforcement_2021, oakes2020}.
+This variational representation of the SCGF has a clear interpretation: the first term in the Lagrangian \eqref{eq:lagrangian} enforces the target rare event (constraint) $A_{T} = a$ with a Lagrange multiplier $\lambda$, while the second term is the Girsanov weight related to the change of drift that measures the extent to which the controlled process deviates from the original process \footnote{Alternatively, the optimal control drift can be obtained by contracting rate function characterizing the joint fluctuations of the empirical density and empirical current, commonly known as the ``level-2.5'' large deviation function.}.
+From this point of view, the optimal control process is interpreted as the process closest to the original process, as measured by the Girsanov weight, that achieves $A_T=a$ as a typical rather than a rare event.
+In a more physical way, we can also interpret the optimal drift $u^*(\xb)$ of that process as an effective drift that ``creates'' the fluctuation $A_T=a$~\cite{chetrite_nonequilibrium_2014, chetrite2015, jack_effective_2015}.
+This provide as physical mechanism explaining how fluctuations are created in time, which is useful for studying dynamical phase transitions.